sjbennett123/polarlarp/content/pc_information.md

  Also Yes.

-**What if I don't use Facebook for reasonable ethical and privacy related concerns?**
+**What if I don't use Facebook due to  reasonable ethical and privacy related concerns?**

-Get bent.
+You can get bent.

 {{% /expand%}}